Course Title: Facilitate workplace debriefing and support processes

 Pre-requisites and Co-requisites

-This unit describes the skills and knowledge required to monitor and support workers.
+This course describes the skills and knowledge required to monitor and support workers.
 This includes implementing support processes to manage stress and emotional wellbeing of self or colleagues working in varied health and community service contexts.
 It also involves facilitating structured debriefing sessions to colleagues following incidents with the potential to impact on health and wellbeing.

 National Codes, Titles, Elements and Performance Criteria